Chronologie

 Chronologie (English title: Chronology) is the eleventh studio album by French electronic musician and composer Jean-Michel Jarre, and was released on Disques Dreyfus with license to Polydor in 1993.
-It's concept is based on the book A Brief History of Time by Stephen Hawking, as credited in the cd booklet.
+Its concept is based on the book A Brief History of Time by Stephen Hawking, as credited in the CD booklet.

 The album peaked at Number 11 in the UK charts and the album cover art was created by long-time collaborator Michel Granger.
 The tracks Chronologie Part 4 and Chronologie Part 5 where originally composed for the Swiss watchmaker Swatch, and also featured at Jarre's concert in Zermatt (1992), which they sponsored.
 The beeping tones of Chronologie Part 4 where also featured in the Swatch Musicall watch (1993).

 Chronologie was performed at a series of 16 performances across Europe called Europe in Concert.
 These were on a smaller scale than his previous concerts, featuring a miniature skyline, laser imaging and fireworks.
 Locations included Lausanne, Mont St Michel, London, Manchester, Barcelona, Seville, Brussels and the Versailles Palace near Paris.

 A couple of remixes have been released as well: Chronologie Part 4 by Praga Khan, Sunscreem and Jamie Petrie, Chronologie Part 6 by Slam and Gat Decor, plus Chronologie Part 8 by Michel Geiss.